erjiang/mine-on-demand/README.md

 replace "us-west-1" with the name of your preferred region in all of the files in this repo.

+## Create serverless.yml

+Copy `launch/serverless.example.yml` to `launch/serverless.yml`.
+You will be filling in the configuration values in that file as you go through the rest of the setup steps.

 ## Building the AMI

 You will need to get your AWS Access Key and Secret Key from the AWS console.